Maximizing holiday sales with limited-time offers and promotions

 For online stores, building urgency is only half the battle.
 You need to create a compelling offer, you need to communicate it to shoppers, and, most importantly, you need a technical solution to power that offer in your store.

 Shopify, for all its advantages, leaves something to be desired when it comes to running sales and promotions.
-Sure, you can set “Compare at” prices, and yes, there’s some support for discount codes, but does it come with all the tools necessary to run creative and effective promotions?
+Sure, you can set “Compare at” prices, and yes, there’s some support for simple discounts, but does it come with all the tools necessary to run creative and effective promotions?
 It does not.

 Thankfully, there are apps that make it easy to build urgency and power limited-time offers and sales.
-In this post, we’ll show you some ways two of our favourite Shopify apps, Ultimate Special Offers and Countdown Sales Timer, work together to fuel FOMO, stoke scarcity, and convert visitors into customers.
+In this post, we’ll show you some ways two of our favourite Shopify apps, Ultimate Special Offers and Countdown Sales Timer, work together to fuel FOMO, stoke scarcity, and convert browsers into buyers.

 Have a flash sale

 Want to attract new customers and lure back past purchasers?
 Have a flash sale.
 Want to move discounted merchandise and incentivize non-sale purchases?
 Have a flash sale.
-Want to make a big profit in a small amount of time?
+Want to keep the momentum going between Cyber Monday and Christmas?
 Say it with me: Have a flash sale.

 Let’s say you have a glut of winter wear you want to get rid of before spring.
 You could have a one-day BOGO sale, where you offer 50% off all woolies with the purchase of any already-discounted sweater.
 Or you could encourage future purchases by offering a gift card or discount on new stock.